 Depending on what’s being trained, corporate IT training might need to be more thorough than microlearning can offer.
 But, in many cases, microlearning is the perfect match.
-Sometimes microlearning can be great for performance support or a short refresher.
+Sometimes, microlearning can be great for performance support or a short refresher.

 Microlearning can be beneficial to corporate IT training with the right strategy.

-While microlearning might not be the ideal sole tactic, it’s great because employees can engage in short, bite-sized topics focused on a specific topic or skill.
+While microlearning might not be the ideal sole tool, it’s great because employees can engage in short, bite-sized topics focused on a specific topic or skill.
 This is what microlearning offers – a concise and targeted approach to learning that allows employees to get exactly what they need when they need it and nothing more.

 Microlearning is often easier to access than any other form of training.